HarshadRanganathan/ireland-immigration-board/docs/irp.md

 #### **How can I obtain an update on the status of my application?**

-You may submit your query by email to burghquayregoffice@justice.ie
+You may submit your query by email to immigrationsupport@justice.ie

 When contacting them please include:
 * your name,